The Voice Awards program honors consumer/peer leaders and television and film professionals who inform the public about behavioral health.

-Television and film production nominees are evaluated based on the following criteria:
+Television and film production nominees are evaluated using the following questions:

-- Relative importance of the people with behavioral health conditions to the plot, subject matter, or storyline
+- Are people with behavioral health conditions central to the plot or outcome of the story?

-- Dignified and respectful depictions of people with behavioral health conditions
+- Does the production promote understanding and acceptance of people with behavioral health conditions?

 Nominated productions do not need to reflect every element to receive an award.
 However, the highest ratings are reserved for those productions that emphasize the positive journey of recovery from behavioral health conditions.